agcom/entity-extension-model/extensions/implicit-mapping.md

 # Implicit mapping

-With this extension, each entity will implicitly introduce a mapping.
+With this extension, each type will implicitly introduce a mapping.

-For each entity, the introduced mapping
+For each type, the introduced mapping

-- is **identified** among mappings as the entity is identified among entities.
+- is **identified** among mappings as the type is identified among types.
-- does **associates** with the entity.
+- does **associates** with the type.

-For example, entity `x` will implicitly introduce the mapping `x` which associates with the entity `x`.
+For example, type `x` will implicitly introduce the mapping `x` which associates with the type `x`.

 > Using the [text notation](text-notation.md):
 >
-> ```entity-mapping
+> ```type-mapping
 > x
 > y : x
 >